yangzhares/mantl/docs/developers_guide.md

 ## Basic branches and purposes

-* master: main branch where the source code of HEAD always reflects a production-ready state for CORE services
+* `master`: main branch where the source code of HEAD always reflects a production-ready state for CORE services
-* features-master: main branch where the source code of HEAD always reflects a production-ready state for none CORE services
+* `features-master`: main branch where the source code of HEAD always reflects a production-ready state for none CORE services
-* qa-features-master-integration: source code of HEAD always reflects a state with the latest delivered development changes for the next release.
+* `qa\features-master-integration`: source code of HEAD always reflects a state with the latest delivered development changes for the next release.
 Some would call this the “integration branch”.
 This is where any automatic nightly builds are built from.

 ## features-master - release branch

-Merges from: _qa-features-master-integration_
+Merges from: _qa/features-master-integration_

 #### Workflow: